Welcome to my to-do list.

 - The Myrka from Warriors of the Deep.
 I hold a special fondness for the derpiest of Doctor Who monsters, and they don't get much worse than the pantomime horse of the briny deep.
 There are so many reasons not to even attempt this build.
 It's massive, has a hard to reproduce texture and muscular system (I'd probably have to try to build it out of frogs and plucked chickens, if such models exist), plus it's got head fins, skin folds, and lots of stringy seaweed looking hangy-downy bits.
 Building it would be a nightmare, but I sure would love to have one.

 - Rills from Galaxy 4.
 It would be nice for my Chumbleys to have some pals.
-This one would be entirely dependent on me getting proficient with Scupltris, but the fact that they don't move at all is a plus.
+This one would be entirely dependent on me getting more proficient with Meshmixer and SculptGL, but the fact that they don't move at all is a plus.